nchen55555/cheneatsfood/README.md

 # DTC Computer Science Camps

 A web application built so that individuals can access the DTC Computer Science Camps website, register for the camps, sign up to be a volunteer, access resources posted on the camp website once registered to the camps, and read through the camps' blog posts.
+Please access my github account [here] (https://github.com/nchen55555/DTCCSCamps)

 ## Compiling the Website